geekdenz/packager/README.md

     cd /your/cool/project
     mkdir packager

+Make sure you have a file called /your/cool/project/version.txt in place with the content of '0.1.0' for example, because packager.php assumes it is there!

 In that directory you need at least one file called config.php.
 Ensure it has valid PHP code in it.
 E.g.: